saur-dash/project_06__capstone_project/README.md

 ## Setup Instructions

 ### First Time Setup
-This guide assumes that you have Python 3.7 and Airflow installed on a Linux operatoring system.
+This guide assumes that you have Python 3.7 and Airflow installed on a Linux operating system.
 When running this application for the first time, clone this github repo by running:

 ```bash
 # clone github repo